AEW2015/522R/pages/04.timing-lab/docs.md

 Based on what you see, how wide of a counter do you estimate would work at this clock rate?

+A:246 bits, this is dependent on the CARRY4 delays which for the high majority is .114ns.

 Other than having a longer worst case combinational path, does having a much longer counter affect anything else you see in this timing report?
 Can you explain this?

+A:Slightly longer net rounting delays.
+Yes, the tools are taking the output up to the beginning LUT (longest delay) and then chainning the carry chains back to back to get back to the output making it so there is almost no routing delay between the carry chains.

 ##Part 4